Communicable Disease Prevention (September 1, 2021)

 - whenever hands are visibly dirty

-- before and after moving between different, shared learning environments
+- before and after moving between different, shared learning environments and using shared equipment

 - after sneezing or coughing into hands